Turku Central Station: Traffic

+Platforms

+The station platforms (numbered 2–7) used to be located by the station building.
+They were dismantled in 2022–2024 during the reparations of the Turku railyard.
+In 2024, new platforms were built at the Logomo cultural centre with numbers 1–3.
+At the moment, all of the platform tracks are in use by the trains serving the station without any particular arrangement.

 Station building

 Old station building

 The old station building in Turku, located at the site of the current station building, was inaugurated in 1876.
 Trains departed from the station at first to Toijala and the Port of Turku, and later to Karis and Helsinki.
 The two-floor station building was designed by architect Pehr Erik Degenaer.
 The bottom floor hosted waiting halls for three different classes, the ladies' room, ticket sales and baggage handling, the station office, the office of the station master, the telegraph office, the mail office, storage for baggage and a room for travelling officials.
 The top floor hosted apartments.
 The old station building was dismantled to make way for the new one in 1938.

 Current station building

 The current station building was designed by architects Martti Välikangas and Väinö Vähäkallio, and it was completed in 1940.
 The building was constructed exceptionally by the Finnish Building Administration instead of the Finnish Railway Administration.

 The bottom floor of the station hosted ticket sales, a waiting hall, baggage storage, a café and a mail office.
 The mail office moved away from the station in 1987.
 The top floor originally hosted the station restaurant.
 One side of the floor had a restaurant for the first class, while the other had a restaurant for the common class.
 The restaurant remained in the premises until 2004.

 The original facade of the building was made of yellow tiles.
 The facade was changed from 1978 to 1979, giving the building a yellow brick facade.